Alaaatiya/Online-Shop-Project/README.md

 - **Show All Products**: The website displays all available products, allowing users to browse and make purchases.
 - **Edit Products**: Users have the ability to edit product information, such as name, price, and image, to keep the shop up to date.

-## Installation

-[Provide instructions on how to install and set up the online shop project, including any dependencies or requirements.]

 ## Usage

 1. **Adding a Product**: